How to Analyse Symbolism in Literature for English Class

 What is symbolism?

-Symbolism is when something — like an object, colour, or setting — stands for more than just what it is.
+Symbolism is when something (an object, colour, or setting) stands for more than just what it is.

 1. Adding depth to themes

-One of the primary functions of symbolism is to deepen the thematic elements of a story.
-In F. Scott Fitzgerald’s The Great Gatsby, the green light at the end of Daisy’s dock symbolises Gatsby’s unreachable dreams and desires.
-It signifies hope and how the American Dream can feel just out of reach, showing the gap between desires and reality.
+Symbols help express big ideas without explaining them directly.
+In F. Scott Fitzgerald’s The Great Gatsby, the green light at the end of Daisy’s dock symbolises Gatsby’s unreachable hopes and dreams.
+It shows how some goals (like the American dream) can feel just out of reach, showing the gap between desires and reality.

 2. Character development